-Here $Ch(TM)=\sum_i e^{w_{i,p}}$ is the equivariant character at a fixed point $p$.
-The summation $\sum_{p:{\rm fixed}}$ is taken over the fixed points $p$'s by the torus action.
-From the equivariant character \eqref{eq:character0}, the $\chi_y$-genus of the handsaw quiver variety is written as
+Here $Ch(TM)=\sum_i e^{w_{i,p}}$ denotes the equivariant character at a fixed point $p$.
+The sum $\sum_{p:{\rm fixed}}$ is taken over the fixed points $p$ of the torus action.
+From the equivariant character \eqref{eq:character0}, the $\chi_t$-genus of the handsaw quiver variety is written as